PDelak/intent/Readme.md

  ### Known problems and limitations
  * `reference usage can lead to segfault`.

 Referencing to node is not checked against its availability.
-For instance referencing to $3 in below definition will lead to segfault.
+For instance referencing to $2 in below definition will lead to segfault (stm production contains only two nonterminals $0 and $1).

 	type stm = stm stm_processor?;

+ * `line numbers in the case of parsing errors are missleading`

+* `function can not be passed to a table as value`

+Due to this limitation, some features can not be implemented (dynamic polymorphism).